-The accompanying schedules of expenditures of federal and state awards (schedules) include the federal and state grant activity of Freedom Area School District under programs of the federal and state governments for the year ended June 30, 2018.
-The information in these schedules is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance), and the State Single Audit Guidelines.
-Because the schedules present only a selected portion of the operations of Freedom Area School District, they are not intended to and do not present the financial position, changes in the net assets or cash flow of Freedom Area School District.
+The accompanying schedules of expenditures of federal and state awards include the federal and state grant activity of the Freedom Area School District and are presented on the modified accrual basis of accounting.
+The information in these schedules is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the Wisconsin Public School District Audit Manual.
+Therefore, some amounts presented in these schedules may differ from amounts presented in, or used in the preparation of, the financial statements.
+Pass-through entity identifying numbers are presented where available.